alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - new users
 - returning users

-Completion time for returning users may include long gaps between visits.
-This does not necessarily indicate slow interaction on individual pages.
+Completion time for returning users may include long gaps between visits, while for new users it is more likely to reflect completion within a single visit.

 ### Variables